 Solution: Support innovative small businesses.
 The PREVAIL Act supports small businesses by requiring the Small Business Administration to draft two reports examining the impact of patents and abusive demand letters on small businesses.
 The bill also expands access to patent-searching databases currently available only in-person at public search facilities.

 Critics of the PREVAIL Act are concerned that it would tilt the balance too far in favor of patentees, potentially undermining the goals of the patent system to promote innovation and fair competition.
 Among many others, critics are concerned about the impact the Act’s standing provisions would have on individuals who currently have the right to challenge patents at the PTAB (e.g., non-practicing entities), but may lose that ability under the Act’s more restrictive criteria, potentially limiting access to this important mechanism for addressing questionable patents.
 Others argue that the Act would raise consumer drug prices by making it harder for patient advocacy groups and generics manufacturers to increase competition by challenging wrongfully issued drug patents.
 Further, critics argue that by restricting access to PTAB proceedings, the Act could reduce the number of challenges brought against questionable patents, allowing invalid patents to remain unaddressed and creating barriers to competition.
 In addition, critics contend that the provisions could shift patent litigation to federal courts, where proceedings are often more costly and time-consuming than PTAB reviews, which could disproportionately burden smaller businesses and startups with fewer resources.
 Also, while the PTAB has been touted as a tool in combating abusive practices by “patent trolls” by providing a relatively efficient and cost-effective means of invalidating overly broad or weak patents, critics argue that limiting access to the PTAB could embolden these entities to assert low-quality patents more aggressively.
 Overall, critics believe the Act would erode the effectiveness of the PTAB, increase litigation costs, and shift the balance of the patent system in a way that harms competition and innovation.
-They argue that reforms should focus on improving patent quality and accessibility rather than limiting the avenues for challenging questionable patents
+They argue that reforms should focus on improving patent quality and accessibility rather than limiting the avenues for challenging questionable patents.

 In sum, the PREVAIL Act would change how patent challengers and patent owners proceed before the PTAB.
 We will continue to monitor and report on the Act as it moves through the Senate.
 In the meanwhile, potential challengers and patent owners should assess their litigation strategies and planned timing in light of potentially significant changes in PTAB trials.